MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/workflow/workflow-extensions.md

 For the **Update** operation, the stage is configurable using **Before** or **After** options in the workflow designer.
 More information: [Using real-time workflows](/flow/configure-workflow-steps#using-real-time-workflows)

-If your workflow extension depends on data passed in the execution context, the stage it runs in will control whether data is available in the <xref:Microsoft.Xrm.Sdk.IWorkflowContext.InputParameters> and <xref:Microsoft.Xrm.Sdk.IWorkflowContext.OutputParameters>.
+If your workflow extension depends on data passed in the execution context, the stage it runs in will control whether data is available in the <xref:Microsoft.Xrm.Sdk.IExecutionContext.InputParameters> and <xref:Microsoft.Xrm.Sdk.IExecutionContext.OutputParameters>.

 > [!NOTE]
-> We don't recommend including logic dependencies based on the <xref:Microsoft.Xrm.Sdk.InputParameters> and <xref:Microsoft.Xrm.Sdk.OutputParameters>.
+> We don't recommend including logic dependencies based on the <xref:Microsoft.Xrm.Sdk.IExecutionContext.InputParameters> and <xref:Microsoft.Xrm.Sdk.IExecutionContext.OutputParameters>.
 Workflow extensions should depend on the configured input and output parameters so that the person using the workflow extension can understand the expected behavior without having anything hidden from them.

 ## Entity Images for workflow extensions